Meru people

-The Meru or Amîîrú (including the Ngaa) are a Bantu ethnic group that inhabit the Meru region of Kenya.
+The Meru or Amîîrú are a Bantu ethnic group that inhabit the Meru region (Meru and Tharaka-Nithi) of Kenya.
 The region is situated on the fertile lands of the north and eastern slopes of Mount Kenya in the former Eastern Province.

-The word Meru means 'shining light' in the Meru language.
-In Kiswahili, the Meru are called Ng'aa, a word meaning 'Dazzling or Shining' in both languages Ameru in the Meru language means 'the shining ones' or 'new' acts 10:34-35'.
-The word Miiru was also used to refer to the nearby forests of Mount Kenya, thus the name Amiiru, meaning 'people of the forest'.
-The Ameru people comprise nine subgroups: the Igoji, Imenti, Tigania, Mitine, Igembe, Mwimbi, Muthambi, Chuka and Tharaka.
+The Ameru people comprise nine subgroups: the Igoji, Imenti, Tigania, Miutini, Igembe, Mwimbi, Muthambi, Chuka and Tharaka.
 The Tharaka live in the semi-arid part of Greater Meru and they, along with the Mwimbi, Muthambi and Chuka, form the Tharaka-Nithi County.
 The Ameru are unrelated to the Wameru of Northern Tanzania.

 Languages

-The Meru speak the Meru language, also known as Kimîîrú.
-Kimîîrú, Kikamba, Kiembu, Kimbeere and Kikuyu share critical language characteristics.
+The Meru speak the Meru language, also known as KiMîîrú.
+KiMîîrú, KiKamba, KiEmbu, KiMbeere and Kikuyu share critical language characteristics.
 The Meru language is not uniform across the Meru lands, but comprises several mutually intelligible dialects which vary geographically.
 Each dialect is a reflection of previous migratory patterns, the level of intra-community interactions, and the influences of other adjacent Bantu, Nilotic and Cushitic communities.
-As a whole language scholars have demonstrated that the Meru language exhibits much older Bantu characteristics in grammar and phonetic forms than neighbouring Bantu languages.
+As a whole language scholars have demonstrated that the Meru language exhibits much older Bantu characteristics in grammar and phonetic forms than neighboring Bantu languages.

 History

-The Meru people are of Bantu origin.
-Like the closely related Kikuyu, Embu and Mbeere, they are concentrated in the vicinity of Mount Kenya.
-The exact place that the ancestors of the Meru migrated from after the initial Bantu expansion is uncertain.
-Some authorities suggest that they arrived in their present Mount Kenya homeland from earlier settlements to the north and east, while others argue that the Meru, along with their closely related Eastern Bantu neighbours moved into what is now Kenya from points further south.

-The name "Meru" refers to both the people and the region, which for many years was the only administrative unit.
-In 1992, "Greater" Meru District was divided into three administrative units: Meru Central, Meru North, and Tharaka-Nithi (Tharaka and Meru South).
-After the promulgation of a new constitution in Kenya on 27 August 2010, Greater Meru was further re-defined and now consists of the twin counties of Tharaka-Nithi and Meru.
-The Greater Meru covered approximately 13000 km², stretching from the Thuci River, on the border with Embu County, in the South to the border with Isiolo County in the north.
+The Meru people are an ethnicity of Bantu origin whose ancestors as recalled by the Igoji, Imenti, Tigania, Mwimbi, Muthambi and Igembe tribes (only excluding the Tharaka and Chuka) the Ngaa people (proto-Meru) inhabited the coast likely around today's Manda Island.
+Sometime before 1700, coastal Arabs possibly from Persia arrived at the Ngaa's coastal settlement and proceeded to defeat the Ngaa.
+It is often said that the Arabs enslaved the Ngaa however this is probably not correct.
+As Fadiman writes in his book;The invaders are remembered as taller and lighter skinned than the islanders.
+They wore a single red cloth tied around their waists and at one shoulder, and bound another around their heads.
+Each carried a short sword of the scimitar type, of which the blade curved backward and only the outer edge was honed.
+They also carried several guns.